How Much Does Ceiling Repair Cost?

 Cons:

-- Damp can cause peeling paint, which can be a pricey repair job
+- The cause of peeling paint could mean a pricey repair job

-- In most cases, you'll have to replace the entire ceiling to bring it up to code
+- You may need to replace the entire ceiling to bring it up to code

 - It can be a very dirty operation to remove flaking paint